Barua in India

 Pray that the Barua people will have a spiritual hunger that will open their hearts to the King of kings.

 Pray for workers who are driven by the love and boldness of the Holy Spirit to go to them.
-Pray for a movement to Christ among them to begin this decade.
+Pray for a movement to Christ among them to begin soon.

 Text Source: Joshua Project